 When these problems arise in an e-commerce platform, it can be devastating.
 You instantly lose customers.
 People who cannot access your store will likely move on to a new one within minutes.
 For you, this is one of many sales lost.

-So keeping your website maintained should be on the top of your to-do list.
+So keeping your eCommerce maintained should be on the top of your to-do list.
 Below is a maintenance task checklist that you should perform regularly to ensure you don’t lose customers.

-Changes in products – running an eCommerce website is an extremely hard task.
+Changes in products – running an eCommerce business is an extremely hard task.
 This because products can change from a day to day and hour to hour basis.

 During this maintenance phase, make sure you remove discontinued products, update descriptions and add other information if available.